 8. Bad Logic Board or Circuit Board

-Boards go bad over time just like many sensitive electrical components do.
+Circuit boards go bad over time just like many sensitive electrical components do.
 They are expensive to replace as well, especially when factoring in the cost of a home service call.
 Logic board replacement is prohibitively expensive with the repair costs often being nearly halfway to the cost for a brand new opener.
-Loose connections on the logic boards can sometimes be repaired by soldering, but this is a task isn’t for the average homeowner.
-If your opener is over 10 years old with a bad circuit board you should always elect to replace the opener in its entirety.

 9. Wiring Loose From Contacts or Shorting Out